 Within the context of current knowledge, statutory frameworks, current legislation and professional standards, students will critically reflect on their own practice and philosophy of education to prepare them for transition to their NQT year.

-This module will give students the opportunity to critically engage with current debate and research in analysis of mathematical misconceptions in a primary educational context.
-Students will have opportunities to critically evaluate a range of alternative creative approaches to teaching and learning in mathematics within the primary curriculum.
+This module will give students the opportunity to critically engage with current debate and research in analysis of mathematical misconceptions in an early years and primary educational contexts.
+Students will have opportunities to critically evaluate a range of alternative creative approaches to teaching and learning in mathematics within the early years curriculum.
 Within this module, students will continue to audit their own knowledge and understanding of aspects of mathematics in the primary age range.
 This module includes development in subject knowledge of measurement and consolidation in number, geometry and statistics.

 The aims for this module are set in the context of the QAA Framework for Higher Education Qualifications and they relate to the QCF level descriptors for level 6 study.
 This module is undertaken in a placement setting, within which students will demonstrate that they meet the standards for Qualified Teacher Status (QTS) within the context of their placement.
 This final professional development and experience module will enable students to take increasing accountability and responsibility for teaching pupils and fulfilling the duties expected of a teacher.
 Students will extend their knowledge and understanding of issues related to professional development and experience.
 The module enables students to observe, discuss, develop, and practise professional knowledge, understanding, skills, creativity and innovation in appropriate settings.
 During the experience they will have the opportunity, supported by specialists where appropriate, to demonstrate, with increasing independence, the qualities and skills necessary to teach and manage pupils, monitor their learning and critically evaluate and reflect upon their own knowledge, understanding and skills, and set targets for continued professional development and their Induction year.